Basis-Theory/docs/source/includes/elements/_intro.md

     <img src="/images/elements_intro.svg"/>
 </aside>

-**BasisTheory Elements** are simple, secure, developer-friendly inputs that empower consumers to collect sensitive data from their users directly to Basis Theory certified vault.
+**Basis Theory Elements** are simple, secure, developer-friendly inputs that empower consumers to collect sensitive data from their users directly to Basis Theory certified vault.

 Think about it as a portal that we open within your site that allows users to seamlessly tokenize information and never notice they are interacting with our technology.
 Here is how we make it possible:

-- Own your UX, by fully customizing how **Elements** will look like
+- Own your UX, by fully customizing how **Elements** are styled
 - Inputs and forms are simple to use
-- Enable to interact with Elements as you do with native elements
+- Able to interact with Elements as you do with native elements